V-Sekai/manuals/decisions/20241112-godot-animation-streaming.md

 If you have an LRU of pages in the animation resource, you can customize this in the project settings (animation page LRU).
 I would like to know the number of pages, time, or size.
 Time is best, say 2/3 seconds.

 Have a particular track for streamed animations.
 Always load the first 2/3 seconds of animation (buffer size).
 For the rest, while playing the animation, you can use `WorkerThreadPool` to queue loading resource pages ahead of you on a thread.
 Always strive to have 2/3 seconds (again, buffer size) ahead of the playback cursor.
-After you are done with a page, you can just free it.
+After you are done with a page, you can free it.

 `AnimationStreamingData` should be a binary format, custom-made, with all pages saved.

+Animation streaming must be restricted to compressed keyframe pages.

 When opening this, you should have an index (file offset, size, and position in the timeline) that you load first from it, then stream pages as you go.